hydrodynamicstability/statquotes/README.md

   - John C. Bailar, III (1976)

   - Bailar's laws of data analysis.  *Clinical Pharmacology and Therapeutics*, 20:  113-119.

+- "Full-fledged statisticians can be difficult to work with."

+  - James R. Boen and Douglas A. Zahn (1982)

+  - *The Human Side of Statistical Consulting*.
+Wadsworth.

 ## Probability